svanderbleek/twpgtwp/README.md

 > parser generators have become standard compiler technology (AHO et al., 2006, p.
 287) and table-driven back end descriptors are not unusual in modern compiler infrastructures (GOLDBERG, 2017, p.
 28)

+>  It is now common practice to develop portable software for abstract (as opposed to real) machines, which are usually defined in a written specification and may exist only as Virtual Machines (VMs) – machine emulation programs implemented on top of the actual computer (CALVERT, 2015, p.
+11)

+> Hennessy & Patterson (2019) predict a “Cambrian explosion” of domainspecific computer architectures in the next decade.
+They point out the need for domain-specific programming languages and related compiler technology.
+This was also evident to Lattner et al. (2021), who developed MLIR as a compiler infrastructure better suited to build domain-specific compilers in the upcoming “golden age” of computer architecture, hardware accelerators, programming languages and optimizing compilers

 ## Topics

 ### Binary